jfuqua390/default-nuxt/README.md

 This repo is my starter for any future Nuxt3 projects.
 It has tailwind and pug installed by default.

-## Setup
+## Quick Setup

-Make sure to install the dependencies:
+To do a quick setup, download zip and run yarn install

 ```bash
 # yarn
 yarn install
 ```

 ## Manual Setup

 Just how I set it up in case I need this in the future

 ```bash